falkr/teampy/docs/index.md

 ---
 ---

-# Teams: Tools for Team-Based Learning
+# Teampy: Tools for Team-Based Learning

 This is a set of Python scripts to manage readiness assurance tests for team-based learning.